CaduceusInc/waleopakunle.com/_posts/2020-05-08-latest-ai-research-updates.md

 ![R for Research](https://media.giphy.com/media/26FPC5oAdfeFPkQQE/giphy.gif)

 Hey there!
-It's another Tuesday, and here is a collation of what's new in AI research.
+Here is a collation of what's new in AI research.

 * > Title:  CNN Explainer - Learning Convolutional Neural Networks with Interactive Visualization